 The plan focuses on 3 core strands of programming seen as a three-tier integrated project meant to build long term impact by developing new educational and research frameworks based on interdisciplinary, practice-lead forms of learning that can open up new avenues of collaboration with external partners, from international and local institutions, as well as counterparts from the private and public sectors.

-the development of a new research venture (Lab for Network Communities) started through the curatorship of the 2019 Graduation show as a 10-month long process (theme: Significant Others – Incomplete by Design), a relevant BOOK and the co-curation of the International Conference planned for October 2019 to coincide with the 60th anniversary of BIFT.
+The program includes: the development of a new research venture (Lab for Network Communities) started through the curatorship of the 2019 Graduation show as a 10-month long process (theme: Significant Others – Incomplete by Design), a relevant BOOK and the co-curation of the International Conference planned for October 2019 to coincide with the 60th anniversary of BIFT.

 READ ON for details